SPOTLIGHT: ILLINOIS ORGY—ROME CONNECTION premieres Monday, Sept. 20 after Catholic Info Hour at 7 PM ET

 Libutti — a storyboard artist, part of multiple Oscar-winning teams, and the film's director — had previously explained to Church Militant how the project started.

 He said he saw a video last year about medical doctors verifying eucharistic miracles on Grijalba's YouTube page, The Joy of the Faith.
 He said he was immediately so convinced the message was important to bring to the big screen that he contacted Grijalba.
-One thing led to another, including bringing in Kelly, CEO of Christian Channel, and their project was launched.
+One thing led to another, and their project was launched.

 On Tuesday, Libutti brought Church Militant up to speed on the latest regarding movie production.